Canardoux/flutter_sound/flutter_sound/doc/codec.md

 To record a Live PCM file, when calling the verb [startRecorder()](recorder.md#startrecorder), you specify the parameter `toStream:` with you Stream sink, instead of the parameter `toFile:`.
 This parameter is a StreamSink that you can listen to, for processing the input data.

+## Notes :

+- This new functionnality needs, at least, an Android SDK >= 21
-Note : This new functionnality works better with Android minSdk >= 23, because previous SDK was not able to do UNBLOCKING `read`.
+- This new functionnality works better with Android minSdk >= 23, because previous SDK was not able to do UNBLOCKING `write`.

 *Example*